 Send them our way

-You can layer a perfume with a body cream to create your own FLORAL STREET blend that nobody else will have.
+You can layer a perfume with a body cream to create your own Floral Street blend that nobody else will have.
 If you love a scent, don’t just spritz it.
-Just it as your shower wash and body cream.
+Make it your shower wash and body cream too!
 This will add layers of long-lasting fragrance, and give you a luxurious scent experience.

 Think plural, not singular

 Re-think the idea of a signature scent completely.
 At Floral Street we believe your scent should match your mood.
 It’s why we always ask you, ‘who will you be today?’
 So, if you have a wardrobe of scents for your moods – all of them your favourites – it could spread the love a little.
 So, when somebody asks that infallible question of ‘What are you wearing?” you can tell them today it’s Neon Rose, but tomorrow I might wear Wild Vanilla Orchid and then the next day it could be Wonderland Peony.
 Confusion always works wonders.